IDunion/OpenIDIDComm/Code/diddcomm_protocol.md

 ### Token Rejected

-This indicates that the token association has not been completed, for a reason indicated in the message.
+This message is sent by the *token_verifier* to the *token_holder* and indicates that the token association has not been completed, for a reason indicated in the message.

 ```json
 {